hbctraining/Intro-to-Unix-archived/lessons/06_QC_trimming.md

 * *The materials used in this lesson were derived from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
 All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*
-* *Adapted from the lesson by Tracy Teal.
-Original contributors: Paul Wilson, Milad Fatenejad, Sasha Wood and Radhika Khetani for Software Carpentry (http://software-carpentry.org/)*